A Heavy Traffic Theory of Matching Queues: Introduction

-Single server queue in heavy traffic has been extensively studied in the literature.
+Single server queues in heavy traffic have been extensively studied in the literature.
 A popular approach is to use diffusion limits and study the resultant Brownian control problem.
-This was first done in literature by Kingman \cite{kingman1962queues}.
-Even though they analyze the waiting time in a $G/G/1$ queue in continuous time, it is analogous to the queue lengths in a single server queue in discrete-time.
-Later, this method was generalized to analyze more general settings like heterogeneous customers \cite{harrison1988brownian}, Parallel servers \cite{harrison1998heavy,stolyar_parallel}, generalized switch \cite{stolyar2004maxweight}, generalized Jackson networks \cite{gamarnik2006validity}, etc. More recently, direct methods which work with the original system, as opposed to the diffusion limit have been developed.
-One of these methods is the Drift method introduced in \cite{atilla_srikant} which analyzes the single server queue.
-This method was further generalized to analyze switch \cite{maguluri2016heavy}, flexible load balancing \cite{zhou2018flexible}, generalized switch \cite{hurtado2019heavy}, etc. Other methods which can be used to analyze such systems include transform method \cite{hurtado2020transform}, basic adjoint relationship (BAR) method \cite{braverman2017heavy}, and Stein's method \cite{gurvich2014diffusion}.
-In addition, a single-server queue with state-dependent control was studied in \cite{kim2017value}.
-Among these methodologically, the closest to the current work is the transform method presented in \cite{hurtado2020transform}.
+This was first done in literature by \citet{kingman}.
+Even though they analyze the waiting time in a $\pfix{\text{G/G/1}}$ queue in continuous time, it is equivalent to the queue lengths in a single server queue in discrete time.
+Later, this method was generalized to further analyze settings like heterogeneous customers by \citet{harrison1988brownian}, parallel servers by \citet{harrison1998heavy,mandelbaum_stolyar2004cmu}, generalized switch by \citet{stolyar2004maxweight}, and generalized Jackson networks by \citet{gamarnik2006validity}, etc. More recently, direct methods that work with the original system, as opposed to the diffusion limit have been developed.
+One of these methods is the drift method introduced by \citet{atilla} which analyzes the single server queue.
+This method was further generalized to analyze switch by \citet{MagSri_SSY16_Switch}, flexible load balancing by \citet{zhou2018flexible}, and generalized switch by \citet{Hurtado-gen-switch-SIGMETRICS}, etc. Other methods that directly work with the original system include, the transform method of \citet{hurtado2020transform}, basic adjoint relationship (BAR) method of \citet{braverman_BAR}, and Stein's method of \citet{gurvich2014diffusion}.
+In addition, a single-server queue with state-dependent control was studied by \citet{kim2017value}.
+In this paper, we adopt the transform method introduced by \citet{hurtado2020transform} and use it in the context of a stochastic processing network comprising classical queues.
+This method provides an explicit formula for the limiting moment generating function (MGF) for classical queues.
+However, in the case of matching queues, we get an implicit equation involving the MGF due to the state-dependent control.
+Solving this implicit equation is a major challenge and we develop the inverse Fourier transform method to address this difficulty in the hybrid regime.
+In the delay-driven and cost-driven regimes, we generalize the characteristic function method by using multiple Lyapunov functions exploiting the underlying symmetry to obtain a closed-form expression of the characteristic function.
+Thus, the aforementioned methods generalize the transform method and so, they are widely applicable.